Articles of Incorporation and Rules

 (Purpose)

-Article 1 These regulations, in accordance with the Consumer Cooperative Law (hereinafter referred to as the "Cooperative Law") and the Articles of Incorporation, provide for the election and replacement of directors and auditors (hereinafter referred to as the "Officers") of The University of Tokyo Consumer Cooperative (hereinafter referred to as the "Cooperative").
+Article 1 This agreement, based on the Consumer Cooperative Law (hereinafter referred to as the "Cooperative Law") and the Articles of Incorporation, stipulates the election and replacement of directors and auditors (hereinafter referred to as "officers") of the University of Tokyo Consumer Cooperative (hereinafter referred to as the "Cooperative").

-Article 2 The officers to be elected shall be 30 directors and 11 auditors.
+Article 2 The officers to be elected shall consist of 30 directors and 11 auditors.

-Article 3 In addition to persons who are ineligible to become officers under the provisions of the Co-op Law, the following persons are not eligible to be elected as officers:
+Article 3 In addition to persons who are ineligible to become officers under the provisions of the Consumer Cooperative Law, the following persons are not eligible to be elected as officers.

 • A person who has been declared bankrupt and has not yet had his/her rights restored